Putting Antenna in production¶

 /__heartbeat__

 This endpoint returns some more data.
-Depending on how you have Antenna configured, this might do a HEAD on the s3 bucket or other things.
+Depending on how you have Antenna configured, this might write a test file to the Google Cloud Storage bucket or other things.
 It returns its findings in the HTTP response body.

 /__version__